pivotal/docs-tap/getting-started.md

 This use case enables developers to connect their application workloads to almost any backing service, including those that are running external to the platform, as well as those that do not adhere to the Provisioned Service part of the binding specifications.
-This is made possible through direct references to Kubernetes Secret objects.
+This is made possible by using direct references to Kubernetes Secret objects.

 For more information, see the
 [Provisioned Service specifications](https://github.com/servicebinding/spec#provisioned-service) in GitHub.